The Persona Lab

 2. Station one: Persona building

 Learn more about the lab experience and avatar creation.
-Complete a personality test and face+body scan to get a customized digital avatar.
-Based on the data, a digital avatar that encompasses visitors’ preferences is created, visitors will be able to see the virtual persona's perspective from their glasses.
+Complete a personality test and face+body scan to acquire a customized digital avatar calculated by the algorithm.
+The avatar that encompasses the visitor’s personality dictates what they see, analyzes their interactions and produces feedback on their glasses in real time.
+Visitors see in the perspective of their new avatars from now on.

-Visitors can now experience a highly customized digital experience in the avatar’s body.
-All interactions are calculated and manipulated by the algorithm in real-time, which aim to provide a “personalized” experience dictated by AI to fit into the avatar’s qualities/preferences.
+Visitors can now experience a highly customized digital experience that resembles online surfing (the interface displays an online auction experience).
+All interactions are calculated and manipulated by the algorithm in real-time, which are designed to "perfectly" match the avatar’s settings/preferences.

 4. Station three: Persona takeaway